yeohhq/tp/docs/DeveloperGuide.md

 ##### Implementation

-The arguments of a Delete patient command includes the `Index` of the Patient to be deleted (see Diagram 4.1.2 and 3.3.2).
+The arguments of a Delete patient command includes the `Index` of the Patient to be deleted (see Diagram 4.1.2 and 3.3.2).  </br>
-<br></br>On execution, the `Index` object stored in the `PatientDeleteCommand` object will be used to locate the `Patient` object to be deleted from the Model.
+On execution, the `Index` object stored in the `PatientDeleteCommand` object will be used to locate the `Patient` object to be deleted from the Model.

 <!--
 What happens at `DeleteCommandParser().parse(arguments)`: